dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

   for text searches.

-- If Knora is not using the triplestore's inference (e.g. with Fuseki), `SparqlTransformer.expandStatementForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `rdfs:subClassOf*` and `rdfs:subPropertyOf*`.
+- If Knora is not using the triplestore's inference (e.g. with Fuseki), `SparqlTransformer.transformStatementInWhereForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `rdfs:subClassOf*` and `rdfs:subPropertyOf*`.

 Gravsearch also provides some virtual properties, which take advantage of forward-chaining inference